InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

 We choose [the NO.20 topic in LeetCode](https://leetcode.com/problems/valid-parentheses/submissions/1)

-Oue goal is to match the brackets.
-We can use the features of stack to implementate it.
+Our goal is to match the brackets.
+We can use the features of the stack to implement it.

 ```js
 var isValid = function (s) {